Imipenem/JavaFXwithKotlin/README.md

 When setting this project up for the first time:

-* Make sure you added openjfx/JavaFX 11/12 to projects libs
 * You may need to specify VM options: ```
                                       Run -> Edit Configurations
                                       ```